nick-krantz/google-cloud-pull-request-environment/README.md

 - Added `.cloudbuild.yaml` file to the repo that should install and build the app
 - Created test trigger in Google Cloud Build that runs on push to main
   - trigger didn't run on first push because my build file wasn't found
+  - turns out that my build file had to be `cloudbuild.yaml` not prefixed with `.`
+- Adding deployment build step in `cloudbuild.yaml`
+  -